gitpie/GitPie/README.md

 - makensis [See how install it](https://github.com/loopline-systems/electron-builder#pre-requisites)
 - wine (*Required only if you're on OSX or Linux*)

+*The following  programs are required only if you want to build .deb and .rpm packages*

+- dpkg-deb
+- alien

 ```sh
 npm run pack # This will pack the application for the all supported platforms: `linux`, `osx` and `windows`
 npm run pack:linux32